-It would make sense to give the comments input control more vertical space and therefore switch the location of the oMedia\PeopleId / oPeople\LastName controls in the object order with the oMedia\Comments object.
+It would make sense to give the comments input control more vertical space and therefore switch the location of the oMedia PeopleId / oPeople LastName controls in the object order with the oMedia Comments object.
 Select one of the following three techniques:

-- Select the oMedia\Comments object from "Object" to "End\Object", the press ctrl+X to cut the code, move the insertion cursor in the code to the new location and press ctrl+V - Above is quite difficult for a Quickstart and the easier way is to locate the object oMedia\Comments in the code explorer and press the Alt+DownArrow) key combination twice.
+- Select the oMedia\Comments object from "Object" to "End\Object", the press Ctrl+X to cut the code, move the insertion cursor in the code to the new location and press Ctrl+V - Above is guite difficult for a Quickstart and the easier way is to locate the object oMedia Comments in the code explorer and press the Alt+DownArrow) key combination twice.
 The first time the object will move between the objects oMedia\PeopleId and oPeople\LastName and the second time it will move the end.
 This object order change can also be done via the buttons in the tool-bar of the code explorer or via a menu choice in the floating menu of the code explorer panel - The WebApp Designer offers the third way to move the object is.
-Select the object and drag it to the location behind the LastName object bottom of its container.
-Each container can have multiple objects with the pbFillHeight set to true but it is better to limit this.
-Object oPeople LastName is a cWebForm
+Select the object and drag it to the location behind the LastName object

 Finally, to give more space to the Comments, locate the property pbFillHeight of the oMedia\Comments object and set this to true.
-This means that this object takes up all the vertical space left between the previous object and the
+This means that this object takes up all the vertical space left between the previous object and the bottom of its container.
+Each container can have multiple objects with the pbFillHeight set to true but it is better to limit this.